What is an Installment Loan?

 While installment loans can be a useful financial tool, here are a few things to consider before deciding whether one is right for you:

-Limited flexibility: Once you’ve borrowed the full amount of an installment loan, you can’t access additional funds.
+• Limited flexibility: Once you’ve borrowed the full amount of an installment loan, you can’t access additional funds.
 Unlike credit cards or lines of credit, you can’t simply borrow more money if you need it later – you’ll typically need to take out a new loan.

-Because there are several different types of installment loans, the approval process can vary.
-For example, with a mortgage, you’ll typically have to provide a lot of documentation and have a home appraisal before you’re approved, but with a personal loan, you might only have to fill out a short application with your personal details.
-In general, here are the steps:
+Since there are several different types of installment loans, the approval process can vary.
+For example, mortgages typically require you to have a home appraisal before you’re approved.
+Personal loans, by contrast, might only require you to fill out a short application with your personal details.

 When should you consider an installment loan?

-Citi offers personal loans to both existing Citi customers and new Citi customers that meet specific eligibility criteria, including an established credit and income history along with additional factors determined by Citi.
-If you think you could benefit from a Citi Personal Loan, apply online today.
+For example, Citi offers competitive, personal loans to qualified applicants.
+If you think you could benefit from a Citi® Personal Loan, apply online today.

 This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.